Everything you need to know about reviewing your cover

 Looking to get private health insurance?
 With nib, you can get a quote in just a few minutes.

 1 Median public hospital wait times sourced from Australian Institute of Health and Welfare data, Public Hospital wait time for public patients (days) 2016 - 2017.
 Actual wait times will vary by hospital and severity of the condition.

 2Average ambulance charge incurred by nib members between July 2016 and June 2017 (excluding TAS and QLD residents).

 3There are no annual limits for emergency ambulance with nib, but it is excluded for residents of Queensland and Tasmania because they have ambulance services provided by their State Ambulance Schemes.

-4Excludes consult at an Emergency Department.
+4Excludes consult at an Emergency Department or with a Medical Practitioner (e.g. GP).
 Accidental Injury Benefit criteria must be met for approval.